In prime-time address, Biden warns of election-year rhetoric, saying 'it's time to cool it down'

 Biden also still plans to make a planned trip to Las Vegas, which will include a campaign event Wednesday.
 Vice President Kamala Harris postponed her planned campaign trip to Florida on Tuesday, where she had been set to meet with Republican women.

-Trump, meanwhile, announced he was moving up plans to go to Milwaukee and the Republican convention, where criticism of Biden and the Democrats is sure to be searing.
+Trump, meanwhile, arrived Sunday evening in Milwaukee for the Republican convention, where criticism of Biden and the Democrats is sure to be searing.

 The weekend developments were only the latest upheaval in a campaign that has been extraordinarily topsy-turvy in recent weeks.